Data assimilation via model reference adaptation for linear and nonlinear dynamical systems: Conclusion and outlook

 There exist various highly promising extensions that we would like to extend to, both on the theoretical and implementation level.
 Significant generality would be gained by considering more types of observation operators, such as restricted measurement or {trace measurement} \cite{BoigerKaltenbacher}.
 By building on our work \cite{nguyen-passive}, it is our intent to expand the scope of the MRAS to {nonlinear measurement} operators, such as correlation measurement.

 In terms of the MRAS implementation itself, it is interesting to consider also other time-stepping schemes.
 One highly promising family of schemes is the {Runge-Kutta} methods, allowing the entire history of the state to be employed in the MRAS.
 This can be viewed as expanding the assimilation time window.
-Finally, with the extensive numerical examples presented in the current work demonstrating the validity of the MRAS, it is natural to extend further to real-world datasets, such as those used in {weather forecasting}.
+A future extension is to incorporate lower-quality data -- such as nonmatching, discrete or restricted data -- through measurement operators in \emph{optimal experimental design} \cite{Aarset_2025, AarsetNguyenOED25}.
+Combining this with MRAS in a unified framework is an interesting direction for future work.
+Finally, with the extensive numerical examples presented in the current work demonstrating the validity of the MRAS, it is natural to extend further to real-world datasets, such as those used in {weather forecasting} and other atmospheric applications.

 \paragraph{Data availability statement} The codes and data that support this article are publicly accessible at \cite{Code}.